marcel-st/zabbix/LocalCerts/readme.md

     `UnsafeUserParameters=1`
 4. Add the following line to the bottom of the configuration file `UserParameter=windows.certs[*],powershell -NoProfile -ExecutionPolicy Bypass -File "c:\zabbixdata\externalscripts\windows_certs.ps1" -ActionType "$1" -Key "$2" -Value "$3"`

+### On the Zabbix Server
+1. Import the template
+2. Assign template to a host